safal312/incubator/docs/index.md

 ### Reflection

 ![](images/space.jpg)
 For this project, I first started with a rough sketch.
+I was going for a makeshift look to give off the feeling that the place was illegal.
+With the cracked egg and the red lighting, the scene is out of a post-apocalyptic world.

 ![](images/storyboard.jpg)